prashantgautam4213/Track-Master/README.md

     ```bash
     npm run dev
     ```
     The application will be running at [http://localhost:9002](http://localhost:9002).
-Because this project uses Genkit for its AI features, a second process for the Genkit backend may be required if you modify or extend the AI flows.

 ## 📁 Project Structure